notowen333/ps5check/README.md

 Checks Amazon, Target, and psDirect for an available Playstation 5 console.
 If it finds one, it sends you a text message at the phone number you've provided a .env file.

-The methodology of the app is to search the HTML content of the provided pages for content that appears when the item is out of stock.
-If it doesn't find that content, it sends you a text message.
+The methodology of the app is to wait for the page to load and then search the HTML content of the provided pages for out of stock content.
+If it doesn't find that content, it sends you a text message with the URL.

 ## Setup